awsdocs/amazon-chime-sdk-developer-guide/doc_source/pipeline-cloudtrail.md

 # Sending media pipeline events to CloudTrail<a name="pipeline-cloudtrail"></a>

-CloudTrail is enabled on your AWS account when you create the account\.
-When a user calls a supported API in the media pipeline SDK, CloudTrail logs that activity in **Event history**, along with other AWS events\.
+AWS enables CloudTrail for you when you create your AWS account\.
+When a user calls a supported API in the media pipeline SDK, CloudTrail logs that activity for that API in **Event history**, along with other AWS events\.
 You can view, search, and download the media pipeline events in your AWS account\.
 For more information, see [Viewing Events with CloudTrail Event History](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/view-cloudtrail-events.html) in the *CloudTrail User Guide*\.

 For an ongoing record of media pipeline events, you can create a *trail*\.
 A trail enables CloudTrail to deliver log files to your Amazon S3 bucket\.
 The following example shows a media pipeline trail\.
 The data includes the user that called the API, the IAM role used to call the API, and timestamps\.
 For more information about using CloudTrail see [Logging and monitoring](https://docs.aws.amazon.com/chime-sdk/latest/ag/monitoring-overview.html) in the *Amazon Chime Administrator Guide*\.